Updated: March 12, 2015

 The Service Bus for Windows Server supports high availability.
 There are two aspects to high availability:

 Service Bus for Windows Server is a highly available server.
 The server depends on Windows Fabric to achieve high availability.
-In order to achieve high availability, Service Bus for Windows Server requires three machines.
-Topologies that have fewer than three machines cannot support high availability.
+In order to achieve high availability, Service Bus for Windows Server requires three computers.
+Topologies that have fewer than three computers cannot support high availability.

-The following diagram shows the steady state condition of a three-machine farm in which there are three message containers.
+The following diagram shows the steady state condition of a three-computer farm in which there are three message containers.

 Service Bus for Windows Server provides no native support for high availability at the storage layer.
 You can use your own solution, such as SQL mirroring or SQL AlwaysOn availability groups.